dspinellis/rdbunit/README.md

 followed by a colon.
 The name may be prefixed by the name of a database where the table is to reside, followed by a dot.
-The next row contains the table's fields, separated by spaces.
+The next row contains the names of table's fields, separated by spaces.
-Then comes the table's data, which is terminated by a blank line, or by the word `END`.
+Then come the table's data, which are terminated by a blank line, or by the word `END`.
+The table data automatically derive the fields' data types.

 More than one table can be specified in the setup.
 In the results the table name is not specified, if the tested query is a selection statement, rather than a table or view creation.
-The setup-query-results sequence can be specified multiple times within a test file.

 ### Setup example
 ```